wp-plugins/limit-a-post-title-to-x-characters/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Bug fix: Custom javascript where loading in the front end pages as well, and it was not needed.
+* Bug fix: Character count would bug and think a title was under allowed character cound while editing an already submitted post.

 = 1.3 =
 * Changed everything in the source code that where referencing to french word so it's easier for the community to understand.